 Write the mechanism of hydration of ethene to yield ethanol.

-There are three steps which are involved in the mechanism of hydration of ethene to form ethanol. these steps are as follows:
+There are three steps that are involved in the mechanism of hydration of ethene to form ethanol. these steps are as follows:

 Step 1 :

-Protonation of ethene to form carbocation by electrophilic attack of H3 O + :
+Protonation of ethene to form carbocation by an electrophilic attack of H3 O + :

 Nucleophilic attack of water on carbocation :

 Deprotonation to form ethanol :

-Write chemical reaction for the preparation of phenol from chlorobenzene.
+Write a chemical reaction for the preparation of phenol from chlorobenzene.